adityaSomak/academic-kickstart/content/authors/abhinandanm/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-#- Researchers
-#- Undergrads
+#- Grad Students
-- Alumni
+- Researchers
 ---